Thought Anchors: Which LLM Reasoning Steps Matter?

 A core step in many interpretability strategies is to decompose the model into smaller parts that can be analyzed independently \citep{lindsey2025biology}.
 A natural decomposition for chain-of-thought is into individual sentences and how they depend on each other.
 Interpretations of neural network behavior operate at varying levels of abstraction \citep{geiger1, geiger2}, and sentence-level explanations strike an intermediate abstraction depth.
 Compared to tokens, sentences are more coherent and often coincide with reasoning steps extracted by an LLM \citep{venhoff2025understanding, arcuschin}.
 Compared to paragraphs, sentences are less likely to conflate reasoning steps and may serve as an effective target for linking different steps.

-Prior work has established that different sentences within reasoning traces perform distinct functions.
-Backtracking sentences (e.g., \textit{``Wait…''}) cause the model to revisit earlier conclusions, which boosts final-answer accuracy \citep{muennighoff2025s1simpletesttimescaling}.
+Prior work has established that CoT contains reasoning steps performing distinct functions.
+Backtracking sentences (e.g., \textit{``Wait…''}) cause the model to revisit earlier conclusions, which boosts answer accuracy \citep{muennighoff2025s1simpletesttimescaling}.
 Other research has distinguished sentences based on whether they retrieve new information or execute deduction with existing information \citep{venhoff2025understanding}.
-Hence, reasoning may follow an overarching structure, where sentences can introduce and pursue high-level computational goals.
-Yet, approaches for mapping this structure remain limited.
+Hence, reasoning may follow an overarching structure, where computational goals are generated, revised, and pursued.
+Yet, approaches for mapping this high-level structure are limited.